Doogiemuc/liquido-vue-frontend/README.md

  * A powerfull homebrew Vue Table component with filtering, sorting and pagination
  * Tests, tests and more tests.
 I am a big fan of TDD!

+## Roadmap

+### Feature Roadmap

+ * Configuration: User may opt out to become a proxy.
+(Because his delegees would know how he voted.)

+### Technical Roadmap

+ * Deploy production build to AWS EC2 instance with https://wiki.alpinelinux.org/wiki/Lighttpd
+ * Automate this deployment
+   * via Bash script?
+   * Via AWS code deploy?
+ * MAYBE NOT: Deploy as docker image to ECS?
+Or is that overengeneering?
+I think so.
+In the end this is a simple HTML page with a lot of javascript! :-)

 ## Build Setup

 - `npm run dev`: first-in-class development experience.